-The AC Milan forward was not the only big name absence from Gregg Berhalter’s United States team to take on Trinidad and Tobago.
+The AC Milan forward was not named in Gregg Berhalter’s United States team for the Nations League clash against Trinidad and Tobago.

-USMNT are looking to book a place in the 2024 Copa América on Monday evening but will have to do it without talisman Christian Pulisic.
+USMNT are looking to book a place in the 2024 Copa América but will have to do it without talisman Christian Pulisic.

 Pulisic suffered a reoccurrence of a hamstring strain in Milan’s 2-1 victory over Pairs Saint-Germain last week.
 It is not the first time that he has been ruled out with muscular injuries, an issue that blighted his spell at Chelsea.

-“We see them on track to get back to play soon,” Berhalter said of Pulisic and Weah before the first leg.
+“We see them on track to get back to play soon,” Berhalter said of the injured duo.
 “But it’s too short of a deadline, so they won’t be involved.”

 How can USMNT qualify for Copa América?